Vaginoplasty: Pull through or Vecchietti procedure

-In treating Müllerian agenesis, the Vecchietti procedure is a laparoscopic surgical technique that produces a vagina of dimensions (depth and width) comparable to those of a normal vagina (ca. 8 cm deep).
+In treating Müllerian agenesis, the Vecchietti procedure is a laparoscopic surgical technique that produces a vagina of dimensions (depth and width) comparable to those of a natal vagina (ca. 8 cm deep).
 A small, plastic sphere called an olive is threaded (sutured) against the vaginal area; the threads are drawn though the vaginal skin, up through the abdomen, and through the navel.
 There, the threads are attached to a traction device, and then daily are drawn tight so that the olive is pulled inwards and stretches the vagina, by approximately 1 cm per day, thereby creating a vagina, approximately 7 cm deep by 7 cm wide, in 7 days.
 The mean operating room (OR) time for the Vecchietti vaginoplasty is approximately 45 minutes; yet, depending upon the patient and her indications, the procedure might require more time.
 The outcomes of Vecchietti technique via the laparoscopic approach are found to be comparable to the procedure using laparotomy.
 In vaginal hypoplasia, traction vaginoplasty such as the Vecchietti technique seems to have the highest success rates both anatomically (99%) and functionally (96%) among available treatments.

-Other surgical techniques that have been developed include ileal neovagina (Monti's technique), the Creatsas vaginoplasty, the Wharton–Sheares–George neovaginoplasty, or the Davydov procedure.
+Other surgical techniques that have been developed include ileal neovagina (Monti's technique), Creatsas vaginoplasty, Wharton–Sheares–George neovaginoplasty, or the Davydov procedure.
 The most widely used is the Vecchietti laparoscopic procedure.
 Sometimes sexual intercourse can result in the dilation of a newly constructed vagina.

 Vaginal dilators and expanders

-The most techniques of vaginoplasty are using inflatable vaginal expanders or vaginal stents to design the vaginal diameter and length.
-At the end of the procedure the device stays in place to maintain the neovagina against the pelvic wall which also favors the process of microscopic neovascularization and reduces the risks of hematoma.
+Following vaginoplasty, inflatable vaginal expanders, or plastic or silicone vaginal dilators or stents are used to measure and maintain the length and diameter of the neovaginal canal.
+At the end of the procedure the device may stay in place to maintain the neovagina against the pelvic wall which also favors the process of microscopic neovascularization and reduces the risks of hematoma.
 In post-operative setting the expander can be used regularly to prevent post-operative vaginal retraction.
+Instead of using a vaginal expander, many surgeons nowadays opt to use a vaginal packing soaked in antibiotic solution and surgical lubricant immediately post-op, which is removed after a few days, upon which vaginal dilation using vaginal dilators starts.

-Solid vaginal dilators can also be used immediately after surgery to keep the passage from attachments, and regularly thereafter to maintain the viability of the neovagina.
-The frequency required to use decreases over time, however remains obligatory lifelong.
+Solid vaginal dilators or stents made from plastic or silicone are also used during surgery to keep the passage from attachments, and post-operatively to maintain the viability of the neovagina to loss of depth or length of the vaginal canal.
+The frequency of post-surgical dilation varies from multiple times daily, to every few days.
+The frequency required to use decreases over time, But some amount of dilation is typically a lifelong requirement.